FindArticles FindArticles

 X launches end-to-end encrypted chat amid security and trust concerns

-How X’s setup undermines its own encryption
+How X’s configuration betrays its own encryption

-Missing essentials: PFS, openness, and audits
+Missing essentials: PFS, transparency, and audits

 What to use now — and what X must do